wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.3.7 =
+* New: Better looking admin notices
+* New: Increase cloning performance
+* Fix: Different scheme of siteurl and home leads to non available staging site.
+Show admin notice to ask user to fix that first before creating a staging site

 = 2.3.6 =
 * Fix: Add version number to css and js files to prevent caching issues
 * Fix: Wrong text domain in a few language strings